 The Blog’s Stack

 As for this blog, it is currently being setup on top of Jekyll which is a static site generator and is hosted on GitHub Pages.
-The Jekyll theme that I’m using is called Reverie which is a tailor-made according to my taste.
+The Jekyll theme that I’m using is called Reverie.
+I have customized it heavily according to my taste.

 I use Spark by Adobe to create image banners for my articles.